Fanatrick/GMParty/README.md

   - **surface_rgba16float** or **surface_rgba32float** surface formats
   - Texture lookups for vertex shaders
   - [GMD3D11.dll](https://github.com/blueburncz/GMD3D11) is included, enabling VTF on Windows

+## Known issues

+- Behavior of GPU particles deviates from their standard CPU counterparts in some areas
+- Distribution can be wrong depending on device/platform
+- Missing **clear()** methods for **GMPartyType** and **GMPartyWrapper**
+- Shader uniforms should be cached for performance
+- In 3d, view matrix needs to be reapplied after **GMPartySolver** calls
+- Particle component processing sequence is not guaranteed

 ## Credits